 E-liquid contains a range of chemicals or flavours, and often contains nicotine.
-E-cigarettes with nicotine are illegal in NSW.
+E-cigarettes and e-liquids containing nicotine are prescription

 E-cigarettes come in many shapes and sizes and can be made to look like everyday items including highlighters, pens or USB memory sticks.
 Vapour from e-cigarettes does not usually have a strong odour but they may have a sweet smell depending on the flavour.